jmacost5/cpp-528-fall-2021-group-01/README.md

 **This Project will help to Answer this Research Question:  Has each government program been successful in assisting troubled towns with economic development?**

+**This Project will Present the following chapters :**

+- Descriptive analysis of neighborhood change
+- Week 04: Predicting median home value change, 2000 to 2010
+- Week 05: Adding federal program data to your predictive models
+- Week 06: Test reproducible work flow with a parameter change

 ### Overview Of Project Code

 The import::here() function operates similarly to the source() function, with the extra benefit of allowing you to designate particular objects to be made available in the Global Environment , This is recommended practice since the Global Environment will only have the relevant objects, not all of the objects produced in your.R file.